dp-betalock/DJITelloDrone-YOLOv8/README.md

 2. Open Pycharm
 3. Click 'Get from VCS' from the PyCharm welcome screen
 4. Paste the URL and click 'Clone'
-5. After the project is created, you may see a popup that says "File environment.yml contains project dependencies.
-Would you like to create a conda environment using it?"
-Click 'OK' as this will install the required packages and libraries required for this project and create a new Conda Environment named 'TelloCV_GitHubEnv'.
+5. After the project is created, you may see a popup that says: "**File environment.yml contains project dependencies.
+Would you like to create a conda environment using it?**" Click 'OK' as this will install the required packages and libraries required for this project and create a new Conda Environment named 'TelloCV_GitHubEnv'.
-6. In PyCharm, look at the bottom right corner and click on 'No interpreter'.
+7. In PyCharm, look at the bottom right corner and click on 'No interpreter'.
 To create a new interpreter, click on 'Add New Interpreter' and then 'Add Local Interpreter'.
 Then, click on "Conda Environment" on the left column and make sure 'Use existing environment' is selected.
-Find 'TelloCV_GitHubEnv' in the dropdown menu.
+Find '**TelloCV_GitHubEnv**' in the dropdown menu.
 Finally, click 'OK'.

 ### Make Script Configurations
 1. In the script, change the video path to where you want your exported video to be located (don't forget to use \\ and not \)
-2. If needed, change the name of the YOLOv8 model file to the size you want to use (ex: yolov8n.pt, yolov8s.pt, yolov8m.pt, etc.), as it is preset to use 'yolov8s.pt'`
+2. If needed, change the name of the YOLOv8 model file to the size you want to use (ex: yolov8n.pt, yolov8s.pt, yolov8m.pt, etc.), as it is preset to use 'yolov8s.pt'.
+3. Drag and drop that yolov8(n/s/m/l/x).pt file into your project.

 ## NOTICE: